Last Updated -

 Performance in China

-Menu adaptations like Red Bean Green Tea Frappuccinos and mooncakes during the Mid-Autumn Festival.
+Tailored offerings such as Red Bean Green Tea Frappuccinos and mooncakes during Mid-Autumn Festival connect with local tastes and cultural moments.

 Growth and Future Prospects

-In China, Starbucks plans to open 3,000 new stores by 2025, solidifying its dominance in Asia’s largest coffee market.
+In China, Starbucks plans to open 3,000 additional stores by 2025, strengthening its presence in the world’s largest and most dynamic coffee market.

 Website